staceyjf/happilyEverAvatar/README.md

 1. Open the application in your web browser.

+2. Upload your image.

+3. Choose your artistic style.

-2. Click on the "Upload" button to select an image.
+4. Click on the "Upload to AI" button to generate your request.

-3. Wait for the transformation process to complete using the Instant-ID AI API.
+5. Wait for the transformation process to complete using the Instant-ID AI API.

-4. Enjoy your fairy tale avatar!
+6. Enjoy your avatar!

 ## User stories

 1. I want to upload an image file from my local machine

+2. I want to choose an artistic style for my generated image

-2. I want my uploaded image to be modified by a prompt of my choice
+3. I want my uploaded image to be modified by a prompt of my choice

 ## MVP

 1. Get a user photo upload modified using a set of fixed prompts

+2. Users should have the ability to add their own prompt

 ## Icebox

-1. Users should have the ability to add their own prompt
+1. Including a loading animation to help user's now that the AI is working